-An analysis of U.S. and World Wheat supply-demand factors and 2014 price prospects in mid-February following the USDA’s February 10th World Agricultural Supply Demand Estimates (WASDE) report will soon be placed up on the KSU AgManager website (http://www.agmanager.info/default.asp).
+An analysis of U.S. and World wheat supply-demand factors and 2013 price prospects following the USDA’s March 10th Crop Production and World Agricultural Supply Demand Estimates (WASDE) reports is available on the KSU AgManager website (http://www.agmanager.info/default.asp).

 A full analysis of this article on Wheat Market Outlook may be found at this web location: http://www.agmanager.info/marketing/outlook/newletters/Wheat.asp

 When the USDA released its World Agricultural Supply and Demand Estimates (WASDE) report on March 10, 2014, U.S. wheat market prices initially responded negatively before moving higher in the succeeding week.
 The USDA made no changes in its projections of “current” 2013/14 marketing year supply-demand projections for U.S. wheat, but did make a marginal increase in its projection for U.S. wheat average prices.
 A mixture of factors are impacting prospects for U.S. and World wheat prices in the coming calendar year.
 These include a) an expectation of at least moderately lower supplies of U.S. wheat in the “next crop” MY 2014/15 marketing year, b) growing quantities of competitive, exportable foreign wheat supplies likely to be available in coming months – absent continuing or spreading geopolitical conflicts in the Black Sea Region, c) the likelihood of a “weaker-to-moderating” pace of U.S. wheat exports in coming months – should no major foreign wheat production threats materialize, and d) more abundant supplies of U.S. corn and grain sorghum supplies in 2014 “hanging over the market” and limiting U.S. and foreign wheat feeding.